craigahobbs/bare-script/language/README.md

 ### Jump and Label Statements

-A "jump" statement always changes the program flow to a label.
-A "jumpif" statement jumps only if its test expression evaluates to true.
+A "jump" statement sets the current program statement to a label.
+A "jumpif" statement jumps only if its test [expression](#expressions) evaluates to true.
 Labels are defined by specifying the label name followed by a colon.

 The example below uses "jump", "jumpif", and label statements to sum the values of an array: